Authored by the expert who managed and guided the team behind the Peru Property Pack

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-The demand for affordable rental housing in Lima is on the rise, especially in lower-income areas.
+The demand for affordable rental housing in Lima is set to increase rents in lower-income areas.